Australian Industry Index

 Business services

-• This indicator covers wholesalers, technical services, and supply chain/transport providers.
+• This indicator includes utilities, technical services, and supply chain/transport providers.

 Capacity utilisation

-• Capacity utilisation in Australian industry moved down to 74.2% in November.
+• Capacity utilisation in Australian industry slightly eased to 74.8% in Dec/Jan.

 About the Australian Industry Index